 Goichi Osoda: the precursor of the Ichimoku Kinko Hyo method

 The Ichimoku Kinko Hyo method, or more commonly known as Ichimoku, was developed by the Japanese journalist Goichi Osoda (1898 – 1982) who became known as “Ichimoku Sanjin”.
 This method is based on Japanese candlesticks in order to make optimal forecasts of market fluctuations.
 With this technique, Goichi Osoda is based not only on price action, but also on time, following the approach of William Delbert Gann.

 The principle is described in the very name of the technique: the terms “Ichimoku”, “Kinko” and “Hyo” mean “at a glance”, “balance” and “curve” respectively.
 It would therefore be a question here of visualizing the balance of a curve with a single glance.

 To refine this method, Goichi Osoda approached a group of students who were manually calculating the curves using different criteria.
 It took nearly 20 years to isolate the values that are now associated with the system.

 Although the work began in the early 1940s, Goichi Osoda published his books on his technique from 1969 to 1980.
 It contains not only scientific data, but also spiritual and philosophical information.
 It will then be necessary to wait until 1996 for the technique to be imported into the West, thanks in particular to Hidenobu Sasaki who then unveiled a book in English.
-Today, many specialists can be found and it is quite possible to find books on the Ichimoku Kinko Hyo method in French.
+Today, many specialists can be found and it is quite possible to find books on the Ichimoku Kinko Hyo method.

 A powerful indicator